 Compare the following factors when deciding on a certificate of deposit:

+How often the interest is compounded.
 How often interest is calculated has an effect on the amount of interest you can earn.
-For example, an account that compounds interest monthly will end up paying more interest over time than one that compounds interest annually.
+For example, an account that compounds interest monthly will end up paying more interest over time than one that compounds annually.

+Where the interest is paid.
 Next, look at where the interest your account earns is paid when the deposit matures.
 For example, will you need to have a linked account with the same bank, or can you have the money sent to other financial institutions?

+Minimum balance requirements.
 Check to see what the minimum and maximum balance limits are for the CD.
 Usually they’re at least $1,000.
 Are they suitable for the amount of money you’re looking to save?
 Compare accounts that match your requirements.

+The terms available.
 Compare how long you’re able to save your money with each account.
 Terms typically range from six months to five years, so make sure the time period you choose suits your needs.

 Historical CD rates

 Average CD rates fluctuate over time.
 For example, in the early 2010s, CD rates were steadily declining, but in 2014 they began to rise again.
-The chart below shows the national average over the last six years:
+The chart below shows the national average over the last several years: